Shivam-123-yadav/KlickIT-Bose-Service-Center/README.md

-# Bose Service Center – Service Booking Platform
+# Bose Service Centre — Service Booking & E-Commerce Platform

+A Django-based service booking and e-commerce platform built for a Bose product retailer, covering online product sales, customer service appointment booking, and payment processing.

-> ⚠️ **Note:** The original production website is currently offline due to organizational changes at the company.
-The application remains fully functional and can be redeployed on request.
-A GitHub Pages preview/demo link will be added below.
+> **Note:** The original production deployment is currently offline due to organisational changes
+> at the client company.
+The application is fully functional and can be redeployed on request.
+A

-A production-grade service booking platform built with Django for managing customer service requests, online payments, order processing, and administrative operations.
+> hosted demo link will be added here once available.

-The platform successfully processed **500+ customer bookings during its first quarter in production** with **zero critical payment failures**, ensuring a reliable booking and payment experience.
+The platform processed 500+ customer bookings in its first quarter in production, with a payment flow designed around server-side callback verification to prevent duplicate or mismatched orders.

 ---